Table of Contents

 - It is not following Google’s Guidelines for a specific data type.

 - Not following Google’s general guidelines for structured data.

 - Using structured data with manipulative behavior, to manipulate Google search.

-If your website has any of the above mentioned or other issues related to Structured data then you must fix them.
+If your website has any of the above-mentioned or other issues related to Structured data then you must fix them.
 You can find Structured data issues in your Google Search Console.
-Or can check on structured Data Testing Tool.
+Or can check on a structured Data Testing Tool.

 Issues related to content have a huge impact on website rankings.
 That’s why you need to analyze your content very carefully.
 Here are some main issues related to content.

 Intent is one of the biggest factors to rank higher on Google and for a longer period.
 If your content is not satisfying the intent then you will not rank on Google.
 If you do rank too, then it will be for a short time or temporary.

 There is no penalty for the wrong intent, but when Google chooses other pages having the right intent then you’ll definitely drop.
 It could look to you as a penalty drop.